- Benefits & Features

 The internship program is designed for undergraduate students in their sophomore or junior year and first year Masters students.
 Exceptional students from other classes are considered on a case-by-case basis.

-The Application Deadline is 11:59pm EST on March 15, 2018.
 Applications will be reviewed on a rolling basis.
 The application process is highly competitive, only qualified candidates will be contacted for an interview.